tewhatuora/nems-documentation/docs/103-Contact.md

 slug: /contact
 ---

-Health NZ API Standards is a new site - to ask questions, contribute, or give suggestions, please
+Health NZ Event Standards is a new site - to ask questions, contribute, or give suggestions, please

 [visit the community on Github.](https://github.com/tewhatuora/api-standards)